 Teachers probably won't want to use Nitro Type to teach typing, as it contains no lessons.
 However, once students have mastered the "home row" basics, it could provide incentive for them to continue to practice and build their words-per-minute.
 Teachers should be careful to monitor students and ensure they are using proper techniques as well as exhibiting good sportsmanship.
 Within those restraints, kids could have a lot of fun holding a classroom Grand Prix and even tracking winners and increased skills over time.Continue reading Show less

 Nitro Type is a multiplayer car racing game where typing speed and accuracy are the keys to victory.
 Players start the game with a basic vehicle matched up with other players on a race track.
 As the race begins, racers type words they see on the screen to make their cars accelerate.
 The fastest -- and, more important, the most accurate -- typist wins the race.
 Accurate typing earns you boosts that allow you to accelerate faster, encouraging an emphasis on proper typing.
 Players earn nitros and cash for winning races, which they can use to buy new cars.
-Teachers can create teams, allowing students to race against one another and team up in partnerships.
-Chat functions and user posts are monitored to protect privacy.
-However, those who don't have the optional $9.99 lifetime membership should be prepared to navigate dozens of annoying ads.Read More Read Less
+Any user can can create teams; teachers might use this feature to allow students to race against one another and team up in partnerships.
+Chat functions let users send each other canned responses during races, and users can comment on "News" stories on the site, where posts are monitored to protect privacy.

 Nitro Type will definitely engage kids in typing practice more than the more traditional, single-player typing trainers.
 Kids will particularly enjoy practicing typing with their friends in the multiplayer mode.
-It's a great way to brush up on skills and add some flavor to a lesson, but teachers should keep in mind that it doesn't teach typing in any way.
-Nor does it offer suggestions on how to improve.
-It will definitely motivate kids with existing basic skills, but won't offer the pacing and instruction beginners may need.Continue reading Show less
+It's a great way to brush up on skills and add some flavor to a lesson, but teachers should keep in mind that it doesn't teach typing in any way, nor does it offer suggestions on how to improve.
+It will definitely motivate kids with existing basic skills, but it won't offer the pacing and instruction beginners may need.Continue reading Show less